 Maybe your home isn't perfect, but it can certainly look pulled together with a few tricks you can keep up your sleeve for occasions such as these.
 Will you have time to retouch the paint in the family room?
 Probably not.
-But you can give everything a good... once-over with the dust cloth and vacuum cleaner, then use the following tips to make your home company-ready in a jiffy.
+But you can give everything a good once-over with the dust cloth and vacuum cleaner and then apply some tricks to make your home company-ready in a jiffy.

 01 of 07

 Putting out a fresh stack of nicely folded towels in the bathroom makes the space feel more sumptuous and comfortable.
 For extra credit, you could roll them and put them in a basket.
 They don't even have to match perfectly, although it does look nicer if they are at least all neutral.
 (Though you probably should avoid displaying your daughter's Little Mermaid towels.)
 That said, simply having plenty of freshly laundered linens will make your guests feel welcomed.